marcpinet/marcpinet/README.md

 💻 I mainly use GitHub to share my personal projects, alongside some school projects I enjoyed working on

-🥸 By the way, I have a blog where I (will) share interesting stuff about AI (from beginner-friendly to advanced level).
+🥸 By the way, I have a blog where I share interesting stuff about AI (from beginner-friendly to advanced level).
 You can read more [here](https://marcpinet.me/).

 # 📬 Contact me